agusisma/covidindonesia/README.md

 Network VIsualization.pbix --> network visualization of the secondary cases, presented in Power BI

-KR0number.m --> matlab code to calculate the overdispersion parameter K
+KR0number.m --> Matlab code to calculate the overdispersion parameter K and the basic reproduction number R0